 Consumers should feel like they are at least winning twice.
 Once as a bond investor making a continued positive, steady return.
 And once as a borrower who gets to lower their mortgage payment and boost cash flow.

 When you can combine making money with saving money, you have hit a personal finance jackpot.
+Check out the performance of various bond funds as of 2020 below!

 But there’s a third win for bond investors who are also homeowners and real estate investors.
 That win is seeing your property and real estate investment grow in value as lower rates bring in more demand.
 After all, a home is like a bond, but with a valuable utility component.